SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 • Watch the Bakers Perform Their Magic: On Jefferson Street, you will find a 30-foot-high observation window right into the kitchen.
 Here you will see several bakers working away.
 They also like to display their creations for everyone to see.
 Sometimes when I stop here, one of the bakers has a microphone on and is describing the process to the group of people outside the window.
 You can also ask them questions as it's a two way intercom system.

-• Sit Down for A Full-Service Meal: In addition to the grab and go sandwiches, you can also head up the stairs and eat at their full service restaurant.
-It's always busy, but it's one of the best places to grab some clam chowder in their famous sourdough bread bowl.
-You will also find other options on the menu such as fresh oysters, dishes with Dungeness crab and several sandwiches featuring their mouthwatering bread.
+• Sit Down for a Full-Service Meal: In addition to the grab-and-go sandwiches at their store, you can also head up the stairs and eat at their full-service restaurant.
+It's always busy, but it's one of the best places to grab some clam chowder served in their famous sourdough bread bowl.
+You will also find other options on the menu such as fresh oysters, dishes with Dungeness crab, and a selection of sandwiches featuring their mouthwatering bread.
 If you are lucky, you might even get a table with some amazing views of the San Francisco Bay and Alcatraz Island.

 >> More great places to eat in Fisherman's Wharf